vkuzel/XAdES-Demo/README.md

 # XML Signature & XAdES Demo

-[**XML signature (XMLDSig)**](http://www.w3.org/TR/2002/REC-xmldsig-core-20020212/) defines a syntax for signing documents.
-In short, a `<Signature>` element containing signed document digest, signature of the digest and some additional information about the signed document or signature itself.
+[**XML signature (XMLDSig)**](http://www.w3.org/TR/2002/REC-xmldsig-core-20020212/) defines a syntax for signing XML documents.

-[**XAdES**](https://www.w3.org/TR/XAdES/) extends XMLDSig into the domain of non-repudiation.
-Meaning, the signer cannot later deny signing the document.
-XAdES syntax is mostly used for commerce in the European Union.
+In short, a digest (hash) is calculated from normalized (canonicalized) version of a document, the digest is signed and signature details are placed into the `<Signature>` element.
+The signature element is then placed (enveloped) into the signed document.

+The XMLDSig does not sign the signing certificate itself.
+Because single public key can be used in multiple certificates, there is a risk that certificate may be replaced in the signed document.

+This issue (among others) is solved by [**XAdES**](https://www.w3.org/TR/XAdES/) which extends XMLDSig and adds signed information about the signing certificate into the extensible  XMLDSig's `<Object>` element.

 This demo application shows:

-1. Signed document definition (XSD) with embedded signature element in `xsd/document.xsd`.
+1. Document definition (XSD) for a document to be sign.
+With enveloped signature element in `xsd/document.xsd`.
-2. `xjc` generated transport objects.
+2. `xjc` generated DTOs.
 From which a `Document` for signing is prepared.
 E.g. `xjc-generate-classes.sh`
 3. XMLDSig signing and validation in the `XMLDSIGRoundTripTest`
 4. XAdES signing and validation in the `XAdESRoundTripTest`